general terms and conditions for addo sign

 In order to be valid, either digitally or physically, a signature must meet three basic requirements:

-Signer authentication This requirement stipulates that Visma must have security for the signer’s identity.
-Visma provides different authentication methods, such as NemID, SMS code or SITHS to authenticate the signer's identity and demonstrate proof of signing.
+This requirement stipulates that twoday must have security for the signer’s identity. twoday provides different authentication methods, such as NemID, SMS code or SITHS to authenticate the signer's identity and demonstrate proof of signing.
 To further increase security, when a customer uses NemID, the unique PID (Personal Identifier) is also printed on the document, assuring that the signer’s certificate is cryptographically bound to the document.

-Content integrity Addo Sign is designed to keep the customer's documents secure and to prevent tampering with the documents.
+Addo Sign (the Solution) is designed to keep the customers’ documents secure and to prevent tampering with the documents.
 If the document changes after signing, the digital signature is invalidated and the one who opens the document is notified.
 When a document is signed, a unique Addo Sign identification number is printed on the document and a “checksum” is created based on the document content including the unique identification number.

 At the time of signing the Agreement, the Processor's sub-processors with access to the Controller's Personal Data include: